tegorman13/Representation_Study/manuscript/output/manuscript_gfm.md

 significantly influencing understanding and action (Canfield et al., 2017; Fischer, 2008).
 Consequently, a pressing challenge lies in designing communication strategies that effectively convey energy data and motivate practical conservation decisions.
-We set out to explore if consumers are able to develop plans that would help meet certain energy consumption goals.
+We set out to explore whether consumers are able to develop plans that would help meet certain energy consumption goals.

 ### Representation Formats